slembcke/Tina/README.md

 # Tina
-Tina is a teeny tiny, header only, coroutine library!
+Tina is a teeny tiny, header only, coroutine and job library!

 ## Features:
 * Super simple API.
 Basically just init() and yield().